SB-0760

 Plain Language

-Operators may not make a companion chatbot available to a covered minor unless the chatbot is not foreseeably capable of (1) offering mental health therapy without direct supervision by a licensed or credentialed professional, or (2) discouraging the minor from seeking help from a qualified professional or a parent or guardian.
-This effectively prohibits unsupervised AI therapy for minors and requires that chatbots not steer minors away from human professional or parental help.
-Beginning January 1, 2027, this obligation applies regardless of whether the operator has actual knowledge the user is a minor.
+Operators may not make a companion chatbot available to a covered minor if the chatbot is foreseeably capable of offering mental health therapy without direct supervision by a licensed or credentialed professional, or of discouraging the minor from seeking help from a qualified professional or parent/guardian.
+This effectively prohibits unsupervised AI therapy for minors and ensures chatbots do not become a barrier to professional care.
+The actual knowledge requirement is removed beginning January 1, 2027.

 Statutory Text